-The NSW Waste Avoidance and Resource Recovery Act 2001 provides for the introduction of extended producer responsibility (EPR) schemes in NSW.
-EPR involves producers taking more responsibility for managing the environmental impact of their products throughout their life cycle.
+The NSW Waste Avoidance and Resource Recovery Act 2001 also provides for the implementation and operation of extended producer responsibility (EPR) and/or product stewardship schemes in connection with a product, group of products or an industry in New South Wales.

 Supporting national initiatives

 The NSW Government supports national product stewardship arrangements for priority products through the National Waste Policy and National Waste Action Plan.
 NSW supports a national approach to product stewardship because many products are sold in national markets and are problematic in all jurisdictions.

 This includes developing and implementing partnerships across government and business to:

 - ensure ownership and responsibility for actions to minimise the negative impacts from products,